Understanding GAAP Accounting Principles

 The Principle of Sincerity requires accountants to provide an accurate and impartial depiction of a company’s financial situation.
 The Principle of Permanence of Methods requires the procedures used in financial reporting to be consistent, allowing for a comparison of a company’s financial information.
 The Principle of Non-Compensation mandates that both negatives and positives should be reported with full transparency and without the expectation of debt compensation.

-The Principle of Prudence refers to emphasizing fact-based financial data representation that is not clouded by speculation.
-The Principle of Continuity requires that while valuing assets, it should be assumed that the business will continue to operate.
-The Principle of Periodicity mandates that entries should be distributed across the appropriate periods of time, such as reporting revenue in its relevant accounting period.
+The Principle of Prudential representation emphasizes fact-based financial data representation that is not clouded by speculation.
+The Principle of Continuity requires that while valuing assets, the business should be assumed to continue to operate.
+The Principle of Periodicity mandates that entries be distributed across the appropriate periods of time, such as reporting revenue in its relevant accounting period.

 The Principle of Materiality requires accountants to strive to fully disclose all financial data and accounting information in financial reports.
 The Principle of Utmost Good Faith is derived from the Latin phrase uberrimae fidei, used within the insurance industry.
 It presupposes that parties remain honest in all transactions.